paezha/Reproducible-Research-Workflow/Session-07-Creating-R-Packages-and-Documenting-Data/README.md

 ## Session 7.
 Creating packages in R and documenting datasets

 In the preceding sessions we learned about Data Management Plans.
-There are several key aspects of these plans, including how to document not only data, but also how data were processed, and also how to transfer it, either to a supervisor, colleagues, students, or other interested parties.
+There are several key aspects of these plans, including how to document data and data preparation processes.
+An important aspects of planning for the long term life of the data is also how to transfer it, either to a supervisor, colleagues, students, or other interested parties.

-In this session we will learn about packages in R. Although by no means the only way to document and share data (and processes), packages offer a convenient way of bundling up code, data, documentation, and examples in a conveniently shareable and usable unit.
+In this session we will learn about packages in `R`.
+Although by no means the only way to document and share data (and processes), packages offer a convenient way of bundling up code, data, documentation, and examples in a conveniently shareable and usable unit.

 Creating packages can become quite a sophisticated matter, depending on what their objective is.
 Here, we will work on a small example, and at